 International relocation is increasingly popular

-Already for decade's wealthy individuals and families relocate to more tax-friendly countries like Switzerland, the United Kingdom, Monaco, Dubai, Malta, Singapore, Hong Kong, Gibraltar and other jurisdictions alike.
-Especially the last decade international relocation has become increasingly popular as a tax planning tool.
-The reasons for that are improved ways of communication (i.e. mobile internet, Skype etc.) making it easier to stay connected to relatives and the business, and much better, regular and cheaper international flight connections making it easier to travel between the country of origin and the country of choice.
+For decades, wealthy individuals and families have been relocating to more tax-friendly countries such as Switzerland, the United Kingdom, Monaco, Dubai, Malta, Singapore, Hong Kong, Gibraltar and other jurisdictions alike.
+Especially in the past decade, international relocation has become increasingly popular as a tax-planning tool.
+There are many reasons for this, such as improved communications media, for example, mobile Internet and Skype, which makes it easier to stay in touch with relatives and business, as well as thoroughly improved, more regular and cheaper international flight connections, making it simpler to travel between one's country of origin and the country of choice.